 Conclusion

 Daniel Walter offers several ways to beat procrastination.
-He talks about the “power of now,” making disciplined routines, and building good habits.
+He talks about the “power of now,” making disciplined routines, and building good habits that increase motivation, especially when you’re trying to finish assignments in less time.

 2. How does procrastination impact mental health?

 Procrastination hurts mental health a lot.
-It leads to bad feelings, stress, and can even cause depression and anxiety.
+It leads to bad feelings, stress, and can even cause depression and anxiety, especially when tasks are delayed until the last minute.

 3. What are the main reasons behind procrastination?